intercom/intercom-ios/README.md

 With the iOS SDK you can now send and receive messages from within your iPhone and iPad apps once you are on a [messaging plan](https://www.intercom.io/pricing).
 The Intercom SDK requires that you have a `rootViewController` at the end of application launch in order to use messaging features.

 ####Customising message appearance
-By default, the iOS SDK reads the message box color that was set in your Intercom settings.
-Go to your app settings and select message box color to set your color of choice.
+By default, the iOS SDK reads the message box color that is set from within Intercom.
+To change the color: Log into Intercom, go to your app's "message box color" settings page, and set your color of choice.

 ![iPhone](https://github-camo.global.ssl.fastly.net/4717ff231a296e8a10f08a0481e0bfaa8e0884c4/687474703a2f2f642e70722f692f4a73485a2b)
 ![iPad](https://github-camo.global.ssl.fastly.net/dd6f10866e3cb16756c4d31e9e91c18361e04645/687474703a2f2f642e70722f692f4a6b6b742b)